aioz-ai/air-blogs-cms/highlights/2019-10-15-aioz-miccai.md

 In 2019, MICCAI has seen a record number of submissions, with a 70% increase from 2018, and it is a reflection of the high quality of your submitted work that it has been selected for publication.
 Finally the conference has accepted 540 papers (or 31% of the submissions).

-:tada: **We are very pleased to inform that our paper, entitled "Overcoming Data Limitation in Medical Visual Question Answering" has been accepted for MICCAI 2019.**  :tada:
+:tada: **We are very pleased to inform that our paper, entitled "Overcoming Data Limitation in Medical Visual Question Answering" has been accepted for MICCAI 2019.** :tada: (AIOZ affiliations in <Highlight color="#1877F2">blue</Highlight>)

 Visit Conference Website at: https://www.miccai2019.org/